Crisu1710/docker-pg_dump/README.md

-dexxter1911/cron-pg_dump
+cron-pg_dump
 ================
-forked from Annixa/docker-pg_dump
+forked from dexxter1911/docker-pg_dump

 Docker image with pg_dump running as a cron task.
-Find the image, here: https://registry.hub.docker.com/r/dexxter1911/cron-pg_dump

 ## Usage